Dental Implants

 Three-dimensional plan.

-Dr. Jackson designs your implant plan in Blue Sky Plan software, beginning with the final restoration and working backward to determine the ideal implant position.
-Most plans are completed within a day or two — sometimes three for complex cases — and you will see the plan before any treatment begins.
+Dr. Jackson designs your implant plan in three-dimensional planning software, beginning with the final restoration and working backward to determine the ideal implant position.
+Most plans are completed within a day or two, sometimes three for complex cases.
+You will see the plan before any treatment begins.

 - 3

-On the day of your procedure, your implant is placed using the digital plan we built together — either with a custom surgical guide Dr. Jackson designed and 3D-printed for your case, or with the Yomi robotic system for full-arch cases.
+On the day of your procedure, your implant is placed with the Yomi robotic system, following the digital plan we built together with sub-millimeter fidelity.
 Many cases are flapless, which means smaller surgical sites and a smoother recovery.

 - 4